Previous Lab Members

 Emily Denne, 2018-2022

-Earned PhD from the Law and Psychology program ASU (one of the program's first two graduates!) with a research focus in evidence and bias in child sexual abuse cases, mentored by Tess Neal & Stacia Stolzenberg.
-Was awarded an NSF Graduate Research Fellowship grant to support her graduate studies at ASU.
-Now completing a postdoc at Griffith Criminology Institute with Sonja Brubacher and Martine Powell in Brisbane, Australia.
+Earned PhD from the Law and Psychology program ASU (one of the program's first two graduates!) with a research focus in evidence & bias in child sexual abuse cases, mentored by Tess Neal & Stacia Stolzenberg.
+Was awarded an NSF Graduate Research Fellowship to support her graduate work at ASU.
+Now working as a research professor at Griffith Criminology Institute with Sonja Brubacher & Martine Powell in Brisbane, AUS.

 Kristin McCowan, 2018-2022

 Earned a PhD from the Law and Psychology program at ASU (one of the program's first two graduates!) with a research focus on the general role expert and juror biases play within the justice system, mentored by Tess Neal.
-Working at the Center for Integrity in Forensic Science, applying research to real-world legal and forensic issues.
+Postdoc and first job at the Center for Integrity in Forensic Science, applying research to real-world legal and forensic issues.
+Now Director of Research at DecisionQuest, a major trial consulting firm.

 Emma Saiter, 2021-2023

-Emma Saiter was co-mentored by Dr. Neal and Dr. Nick Schweitzer for her first two years in the PhD program in Law & Psychology at ASU.
-From her third year on Emma moved to Dr. Schweitzer's lab full-time.
-Her work focuses on how actors in the court system understand and use psychological science, as well as other types of scientific evidence.
+Co-mentored by Dr. Neal and Dr. Nick Schweitzer for her first two years in the PhD program in Law & Psychology at ASU.
+Then moved to Dr. Schweitzer's lab full-time.

 |